 - World record: Ahmed Hassan (Egypt) 184

-Gianluigi Buffon (Italy) – 168* Buffon's tally of 168 caps has not only set a new European mark, it is also the most of any active international in the world and, what's more, the Albania game was his 1,000th professional match.
-This latest achievement surpasses the moment he beat Dino Zoff's national record of 111 caps in 2011.
+Gianluigi Buffon (Italy) – 175 Buffon set a new best of 168 caps in March against Albania, his 1,000th professional match.
+That achievement surpassed the moment he beat Dino Zoff's national record of 111 caps in 2011.
 "When I made my Italy debut back in 1997, getting to this total was just a dream for me," he said at the time.
-Even at 39, Buffon – who lifted the 2006 FIFA World Cup with the Azzurri – will hope to have further career milestones ahead.
+Buffon lifted the 2006 FIFA World Cup with the Azzurri.

 Iker Casillas (Spain) – 167*